MilesFarber/Pokemon-Mystery-Dungeon-Nexus/Markdown.md

 Smol text at the <sub>bottom</sub> using HTML subscript tags.

 Smol text at the <sup>top</sup> using HTML superscript tags.

+Use a colon one line below to describe a term.
+: Description of the term.

 <!- Use HTML comment tags to make something invisible.
 This is visible because there's only one dash instead of two. ->